drbfraser/HHA-HaitiHospital/README.md

 ```

-> [!Note]: If you are using wsl2 you may face the login problem because the wsl is not coonecting to mongoDB correctly.
+> Note: If you are using wsl2 you may face the login problem because the wsl is not coonecting to mongoDB correctly.
 Here is the solution: https://github.sfu.ca/bfraser/415-HHA-Haiti/wiki/Troubleshoot-windows-MongoDB-on-WSL2